cmougan/WRI_WellBeing_Data_Layer/README.md

 ![Difference of Wealth](images/diff.png)

 In the difference of wealth distribution, we can see where our model is achieving the best results and where it's failing.
-This visualization can help to gain trust in the model since metrics do not always give users.
+This visualization can help to gain trust in the model since metrics do not always give users an understanding of a model's performance.

 We can note in the heatmap that most of the errors are between [0.1,0.2]%.
+This percentual error in the predictions is low and provides preliminary evidence that a model should be able to perform with a high enough quality with a larger dataset.

 ### Conclusions